 However, there are a couple exceptions.
 If you’re a heavier person and you do choose either the soft or medium option, you’ll find that you’ll sink into the mattress quite a bit a more and thus will start to warm up a little.
 Therefore, if you’re a big person and you tend to heat up at night, we’d recommend going with the firm version.
 Big folks will sleep more on top of the firm version and thus have a better chance at staying cool throughout the night.
 But hey, we realize some people (like team member Kelsie) actually like sleeping warm, so if that’s you, more power to you.

 Overall, we are big fans of the Brooklyn Bedding Signature mattress.
 It made several of our best lists for a reason.
-It’s a thick, durable mattress that has a neutral, soft foam feel that a majority of people should find comfortable.
+It’s a thick, durable mattress that has a neutral, soft foam feel that the majority of people seem to really find comfortable.
 Add in the kicker than you can choose your own firmness level and that it’s ideal for all body types, and you can start to understand why we rate it so highly.

 How did the Slumber Yard get this mattress?